PrashamTrivedi/MongoObsidianNotes/PSTT/Replication.md

 ### Reconfiguration of replica set without stopping any nodes

 Here are steps to reconfigure replica set.

+>[!warning]
-{{< callout bg-color="red" text="Reconfiguration must be done from master node.
-Secondary node can not reconfigure themselves" >}}
+>Reconfiguration must be done from master node.
+Secondary node can not reconfigure themselves

 1. Get replica set configuration from `rs.conf()`.
 And store it in a variable.(e.g. `cfg=rs.conf()`)
 2. Change values of configuration on the fly. (e.g.: `cfg.members[i].vote=0` or `cfg.members[2].hidden=true`.)
 3. Reapply configuration by calling `rs.reconfig()` and pass the variable.

+>[!warning]
-{{< callout text="If the configuration changes are not valid, Reconfiguration will not be successful and will keep reapplying until stopped manually" >}}
+>If the configuration changes are not valid, Reconfiguration will not be successful and will keep reapplying until stopped manually

 ## oplog.rs